Leg Press Alternatives | Best Exercise Guide

 Leg Press Overview

 The leg press is a staple piece of equipment in just about any gym.
 There are many different types such as plate loaded leg presses, or stack loaded, and due to the ease of use and great pump you can get, they are some of the most popular pieces of equipment for leg day.
 Many times people will substitute a leg press for a barbell squat, or work them both into their lower body programming, as the leg press leaves less room for injury than a barbell squat.
-Doing things like drop sets are easier on the leg press than a barbell squat, so you can absolutely demolish the muscle.
+Doing things like drop sets are easier on the leg press than a barbell squat, so you can absolutely demolish the muscle groups.
 Different angles and styles of leg press machines also allow you to hit the muscles in ways you may not typically get with a barbell squat, so you can really pack on the muscle mass.
+Additionally, the leg press machine reduces spinal loading compared to free weight squat and hinge variations, making it a viable alternative for those who suffer from lower back pain during squats.

 However, you may not always have access to the top pieces of equipment in your gym or at home, so what do you do?
 Well, you look for some leg press alternatives.